costoffreedom/costoffreedom-book/book/collective-memory/palmyra-3d-premonition-vision-of-bassel.md

 these troubled days until his release from jail...</p>

-> Faraj Rifait is Bassel's uncle.
+> Faraj Rifait is Bassel’s uncle.